trisulnsm/dinodoc/trisuldocs/docs/ug/alerts/tband.md

 Method 1

 :::info navigation
-Go to Alerts-> Threshold Bands-> Configure-> Create New Threshold Band
+:point_right: Go to Alerts&rarr; Threshold Bands&rarr; Configure&rarr; Create New Threshold Band
 :::

 You can find the configuration of TBA Form where you can fill the fields to setup and specify the threshold values.